pinobatch/hello-world/Xubuntu_setup.md

 After restarting, open Keybinder and disable Ctrl+Q to quit.
 Ctrl+Q is fine for applications that have only one window, not a tabbed MDI like that of most web browsers since NetCaptor.

-Prior to Firefox 55, it was recommended to follow the beta channel by adding `ppa:mozillateam/firefox-next`.
-As of September 2017, this is no longer recommended because Keybinder will stop working in Firefox 57, and the replacement ([Disable Ctrl-Q and Cmd-Q]) is not compatible with GNU/Linux because of [bug 1325692].
-Because Andy McKay has decided that bug 1325692 will not be fixed in Firefox 57, the only way to prevent data loss in those HTML forms that Restore Previous Session cannot restore is to [downgrade to Firefox 52 ESR].

-    sudo add-apt-repository ppa:jonathonf/firefox-esr
-    sudo apt update
-    sudo apt install firefox-esr

 Some sites are deliberately incompatible with Firefox tracking protection because their operators fail to figure out how to serve